Gagniuc/The-Bloom-filter/README.md

                 return False
         return True

-# create a Bloom filter of
-# size 100 with two hash functions.

 b = B(100, [hash, hash])

-# add items
 b.a("s1")
 b.a("s2")

-# check membership
 print("Is 's1' in the filter?", "s1" in b)
 print("Is 's3' in the filter?", "s3" in b)
 ```